-- Assurant: Assurant is a partner of Geico, Liberty Mutual and Progressive, and handles mobile home insurance policies.
-Their user-friendly quoting tools are available online.
-Assurant earned an A rating with AM Best and uniquely covers flood damage as part of their standard policy.
+- Assurant: Assurant is a partner of Geico, Liberty Mutual and Progressive and handles mobile home insurance policies.
+The user-friendly quoting tools are available online.
+Assurant uniquely covers flood damage as part of their standard policy.

 How much does mobile home insurance cost?

-Mobile home insurance policies often cost more than standard homeowners insurance policies due to the higher risk associated with mobile home ownership.
-The premium on an average policy could cost anywhere from $300 to $1,000 annually, depending on a number of factors and circumstances.
+Mobile home insurance policies often cost more than the cost of standard homeowners insurance policies due to the higher risk associated with mobile home ownership.
+The average cost of mobile home insurance could cost anywhere from $300 to $1,000 annually, depending on a number of factors and circumstances.

 Many factors go into determining the cost of mobile home insurance.
 They include:

-- Weather conditions and risks in your geographic area, including hurricanes, tornadoes and floods
+- Weather conditions and risks in your geographic area, including hurricanes, tornadoes and flood

 - Frequency of wildfires in your geographic area